samwalkow/2021-scipy-poster-ScientificWorkflowDescription/ScientificWorkflowDescription_SciPy2021.md

 ### Connecting Existing Software to Declarative Description <a class="anchor" id="sixth-bullet"></a>

 How does the description reach and run the software?
-The core pieces that the analysis schema functions using data classes, type hinting, and schema models.
-Analysis Schema also relies on !(Pydantic)[https://github.com/samuelcolvin/pydantic/] to produce the models. **The schema is generated from yt data classes and type annotations, which is then accessed by users to guide and structure their analysis in the JSON interface.**
+The core pieces of the Analysis Schema are data classes, type hinting, and schema models.
+Analysis Schema relies on !(Pydantic)[https://github.com/samuelcolvin/pydantic/] to produce the models. **The schema is generated from yt data classes and type annotations, which is then accessed by users to guide and structure their analysis in the JSON interface.**

 Pydantic is the vehicle that converts yt code into a model, which is then saved as a JSON schema that can be reference by the user.
-Data classes with type hinting allow pydantic to create the building blocks
+Data classes with type hinting allow pydantic to create the building blocks that are referenced over and over again within the schema.

 Below is the Analysis Schema workflow, where the `Dataset` dataclass is highlighted through the diagram: